carpentries-incubator/python-humanities-lesson/episodes/06-visualization-ggplot-python.md

 * Can you find a way to change the name of the legend?
 What about its labels?
 * Use a different color palette.

-After creating your plot, you can save it to a file in your favourite format.
+After creating your plot, you can save it to a file as a png file:
-You can easily change the dimension (and its resolution) of your plot by adjusting the appropriate arguments (`width`, `height` and `dpi`):

 ```python